top of page

 It was a nice day for a drive.
 It was not too cold, not too warm.
 The weather was definitely better than the weather I had driving across the mountains in October 2021.
 It was warmer this time, and it was precipitation free.
 I arrived at the rest stop near Fruita, on the west side of Colorado National Monument, around 2PM.
 I had some lunch, and then I wanted to empty the van’s waste tanks of any fluids.
 Some fluid must have settled out of some lines, because the indicator on the BMPro monitor said there was some.
 I had to wait in line for several other RV types to do as I wanted to do.
 Finally, I was done around 3:00 or so.
 I texted Laura and said I’d be there shortly.

 Laura?
 Who is Laura?
 Laura is a woman I met back in September, September 14 to be exact.
-She and I were camping at Dolly Copp Campground, a National Forest campground about five miles north of Mount Washington.
+She and I met while camping at Dolly Copp Campground, a National Forest campground about five miles north of Mount Washington.
 Here is how we met.

-I was walking around the campground roads, something I do at all the campgrounds.
+I was walking around the campground roads, something I do at all the campgrounds I visit.
 The section where I was walking had several reservation tags on the campsite poles.
-Several of the tags said “Smith”.
-I mean, like about ten of them.
+Several adjacent sites, about ten of them, had tags that said “Smith”.
 As I was walking along the road, looking at these tags, I approached Laura’s campsite.
 She saw me and asked, “Are you looking for something?”
 I told her no, I wasn’t, and I told her about the Smiths.
 We talked very briefly.
 I noted I could hardly see her face.
 She had her hat pulled down over her eyebrows, and she had some other piece of clothing pulled up from her neck, covering her mouth, so I could only see her eyes and her nose areas of her face.
 I don’t recall anything more of our conversation, but I do recall, after walking away, saying to myself, “Why didn’t you stay talking with her?
-Not sure why, but any rate, I said to myself, maybe I’ll see her again.
+Not sure why, but at any rate, I said to myself, maybe I’ll see her again.
 I hoped I would.

 Next day, I did see her again.
 I was walking from my campsite to the registration area, where there was a self-check-in.
 I was going to stay one more night, but I would have to switch sites.
 As I was walking, she rode by on her bicycle, literally seemed to be flying by.
 This time, she had long hair flowing down her back.
 I mean, really long, past her waist.
 She was wearing a red coat and, apparently, she was also going to register for another night.
 I met up with her at the self-check-in.
 We talked about ten minutes, and I told her I’d look for her later at her campsite to talk some more.